fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 Given that Swift is a fast, modern, and safe programming language that has already proven itself among the Apple community, what are the possible reasons for Swift’s relatively flat trajectory outside of the Apple community?

-Certainly, there are more bugs and missing features when using Swift on non-Apple platforms.
+Certainly, there are more bugs and missing features when using Swift outside of the Apple ecosystem.
 However, even after foundational improvements like the [concurrency system](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/), which was released in 2021, the trajectory of Swift adoption for server-side programming remained almost completely the same.
 This suggests that there are likely other reasons for Swift’s persistently flat trajectory.

 This document details several plausible issues that are holding back Swift adoption outside of the Apple community as well possible changes to address those issues.